na-na-hi/renget/archive/lcbguide.md

 As for when to shard, it is best to wait for right before the Season ends incase you get spooked when rolling.
 If you really want something now whether it be for the Railway or something else, you can do it whenever.

 **4. How many Nominable Egoshard Crates should I open at a time?
 What do I do with Random Egoshard Crates?**
 This largely depends on how many Egoshards you have for that specific sinner.
 Every Egoshard Crate gives you 1-3 Egoshards, so you need an average of 200 Nominable Egoshard Crates to shard one 000 ID or E.G.O.
-Assuming you have 0 Egoshards, open 50 crates at a time and lower the amount you open each time you're at 400 Egoshards.
+Assuming you have 0 Egoshards, open 50 crates at a time and lower the amount you open each time until you're at 400 Egoshards.
 Be careful not to overshoot or you'll be sitting on 600 extra Egoshards you have no use for.

 As for Random Egoshard Crates, open them whenever.
 They get halved at the end of the Season anyways.